-Answer: Truck Straps such as Ratchet Straps, Endless Straps, Winch Straps, and tie down straps that are used to secure cargo stretch very little to reduce any chance of the cargo ever becoming unsecured during transport.
+Answer: Truck Straps such as Ratchet Straps, Endless Straps, Winch Straps, and tie-down straps that are used to secure cargo stretch very little to reduce any chance of the cargo ever becoming unsecured during transport.
 Truck Tie Down Straps that stretch more are typically made from a nylon webbing blend that is made to stretch to reduce stress on vehicles and the tow strap from receiving damage.

 Question: How many truck straps do I need?

-Question: What is USA Made Truck Straps?
+Question: What are USA Made Truck Straps?